Xceptance/xlt-documentation/content/en/load-testing/Manual/320-test-evaluation.md

 =>
 ```

 So to get an intermediate results and report, use the options **(d)** and **(c)** while the test is running.
-Per default, the report will be created from the latest downloaded results and the target name will be named *\<timestamp\>-intermediate*.
+By default, the report will be created from the latest downloaded results and be named *\<timestamp\>-intermediate*.
 This can be useful to check the reasons for test failures while the test is still running.

 {{< TODO comment="other usecases & insights?" >}}